george-hawkins/breadboard-vtx-control/README.md

 I connected the _Video_, _GND_, _5V Cam_ and _SmartAudio_ wires to a small piece of male header and plugged it into the breadboard.
 Then, via the breadboard, I connected the video signal from the camera to the _Video_ pin of the VTX.

 Aside: with a proper flight controller, you'd connect the video pin of the camera to the flight controller and then connect the flight controller to the VTX - this would allow the flight controlled to overlay what's called an OSD (on-screen display) onto the video signal.
-However, the Nucleo board has no OSD hardware so it cannot do this.
+However, the Nucleo board has no OSD hardware, so it cannot do this.

 Then (after restoring telemetry to SoftSerial pin PB4) I connected the SmartAudio pin on the VTX to pin PA0 on the Nucleo board, i.e. the UART4 TX pin.
 And I connected the _GND_ pin (beside _5V Cam_) to a ground pin on the Nucleo board - conveniently there's one just above the PA0 pin.